How to replace the file extensions of several files

 Rename a single file and extension

-If you are only want to rename a single file and extension, you can specify the full file name and file extension as shown.
+To rename a single file and extension, use the full file name and file extension as shown below.

 rename hope.txt hope.html